timsaucer/timsaucer.github.io/_posts/2021-04-26-running-ttrpg-for-kids-aged-7-to-12.md

 ## Ages 7-10
 - Beginning to socialize with children their own age.
 	- Age can matter a *lot* at this point.
 I had a child of this age in a gaming group with an older brother and his friends, and the group dynamics did not work well.
-Beyond the sibling rivalry, the younger child had difficutly fitting in with the kids who were only 2-3 years older.
+Beyond the sibling rivalry, the younger child had difficulty fitting in with the kids who were only 2-3 years older.
 	- Advice: Try to form groups a close to the same age as possible.
 - They want friendships and enjoy playing together.
 	- Advice: Give them opportunities for inter-character play.
 You can set up encounters like a bazaar where the players have to form groups to play a game-within-a-game type scenario.